Bone Fractures in Dogs and Puppies

 As responsible pet parents, we all try to protect our beloved dogs from injury.
 Sometimes accidents happen, and all we can do is help them recover.
 Bone fractures are very common injuries among dogs of all ages.
 Learn to recognize the signs of fractures, how to treat them, and how to prevent them.

 Causes of Fractures

 The leading cause of bone fractures in dogs is trauma.
-This can result from a car accident, a fall, or a fight between two dogs.
-A pressure or force is exerted on the dog’s limb that is too much for the bone to handle and it cracks or snaps.
+This can result from a car accident, a fall, a strenuous run in the yard, or a fight between two dogs.
+A pressure or force is exerted on the dog’s leg that overwhelms the bone, and it cracks or snaps.

 Symptoms of Fractures

-- Greenstick.
-In these cases, the bone is cracked but not completely fractured.
-There may be minor swelling and limping, but you should still see a vet to prevent the fracture from healing wrong; this can result in lameness and reduced mobility of the joint.
+- Greenstick fracture: In these cases, the bone is cracked but not broken.
+There may be minor swelling and limping, and you should still see a vet for assessment and appropriate splinting.
+Improper healing can result in lameness and reduced mobility of the joint.

 Treatment of Fractures